Battle of the Coral Sea: Significance

 The public on both sides were informed of victory with overstatement of enemy losses and understatement of their own—the Americans claimed to have sunk between 18 and 37 ships.
-In terms of actual ships lost, the Japanese won a tactical victory by sinking the U.S. fleet carrier Lexington, an oiler, and a destroyer—41826 LT—versus a light carrier, a destroyer, and several smaller warships—19000 LT—sunk by the U.S. side.
-Lexington represented, at that time, 25% of U.S. carrier strength in the Pacific.
+In terms of actual ships lost, the Japanese won a tactical victory by sinking the US fleet carrier Lexington, an oiler, and a destroyer—41826 LT—versus a light carrier, a destroyer, and several smaller warships—19000 LT—sunk by the US side.
+Lexington represented, at that time, 25% of US carrier strength in the Pacific.

-From a strategic perspective, however, the battle was an Allied victory as it averted the seaborne invasion of Port Moresby, lessening the threat to the supply lines between the U.S. and Australia.
+From a strategic perspective, however, the battle was an Allied victory as it averted the seaborne invasion of Port Moresby, lessening the threat to the supply lines between the US and Australia.
 Although the withdrawal of Yorktown from the Coral Sea conceded the field, the Japanese were forced to abandon the operation that had initiated the Battle of the Coral Sea in the first place.

 The battle marked the first time that a Japanese invasion force was turned back without achieving its objective, which greatly lifted the morale of the Allies after a series of defeats by the Japanese during the initial six months of the Pacific Theatre.
 Port Moresby was vital to Allied strategy and its garrison could well have been overwhelmed by the experienced Japanese invasion troops.
-The U.S. Navy also exaggerated the damage it inflicted, which later caused the press to treat its reports of Midway with more caution.
+The US Navy also exaggerated the damage it inflicted, which later caused the press to treat its reports of Midway with more caution.

 The results of the battle had a substantial effect on the strategic planning of both sides.
 Without a hold in New Guinea, the subsequent Allied advance, arduous as it was, would have been even more difficult.
 For the Japanese, who focused on the tactical results, the battle was seen as merely a temporary setback.
-The results of the battle confirmed the low opinion held by the Japanese of U.S. fighting capability and supported their overconfident belief that future carrier operations against the U.S. were assured of success.
+The results of the battle confirmed the low opinion held by the Japanese of US fighting capability and supported their overconfident belief that future carrier operations against the US were assured of success.

 Forces available for Midway

-One of the most significant effects of the Coral Sea battle was the temporary loss of Shōkaku and Zuikaku to Yamamoto's planned battle against the U.S. carriers at Midway.
+One of the most significant effects of the Coral Sea battle was the temporary loss of Shōkaku and Zuikaku to Yamamoto's planned battle against the US carriers at Midway.
 (Shōhō was to have been employed at Midway in a tactical role supporting the Japanese invasion ground forces.)
 Although Zuikaku was undamaged, she had lost a large number of aircraft in the battle, and the Japanese apparently did not even consider trying to include Zuikaku in the forthcoming operation.
 No effort appears to have been made to combine the surviving Shōkaku aircrews with Zuikakus air groups or to quickly provide Zuikaku with replacement aircraft.
 Shōkaku herself was unable to conduct further aircraft operations, with her flight deck heavily damaged, and she required almost three months of repair in Japan.